kunny/ZoomableDraweeView-sample/README.md

 - Gallery

 ## License
 Sample project is Apache 2.0-licensed, but some sources from Fresco samples follow its own license.
-See [LICENSE](https://github.com/kunny/ZoomableDraweeView-sample/blob/master/LICENSE) for details.
+See the [LICENSE](https://github.com/kunny/ZoomableDraweeView-sample/blob/master/LICENSE) for details.